-By Brett Williams.
-Last Updated 17th July 2021.
+By Joanne Jeffries.
+Last Updated 11th October 2021.
 Welcome to our guide on sprained ankle injury compensation claims.
 Have you been the victim of an accident that resulted in a sprained ankle?
 Was the accident the fault of another party?
 Do you believe you might have a valid reason to make a sprained ankle injury claim and claim ankle injury compensation?
 If this sounds like you, then this guide will be an invaluable resource for you.
 It contains all the information and advice you need on sprained ankle injury claims.

 A sprained ankle is one of the most common types of injuries in the UK every year.
 Primary, caused by slip, trip or fall accidents.
 Accident Claims UK has over 30-years of experience in claiming compensation for clients who have suffered a personal injury through an accident that was caused by a third party.